kehindeojapa-dev/jsAlgoChallenges/README.md

 ### C38: Basic Calculator

-Create a function that takes two numbers a mathematical operator(+, -, /, *) and will perform a calculation with the given numbers.
+Create a function that takes two numbers and a mathematical operator(+, -, /, *) and will perform a calculation with the given numbers.
 Examples: calculator(2, "+", 2) -> 4, (2, "*" 2) -> 4, (4, "/", 2) -> 2.
 If the input tries to divide by 0, return 'can't divide by 0!'.
 ***source: (Edabit(I))***